 The School of Science program in peer mentoring is designed to help students adjust to Monmouth University and to the School of Science by providing support from fellow students.
 The program is directed by Associate Dean Catherine Duckett and Dr. Robin Kucharczyk.

-In the 2012-2013 program, any first-year student declaring a major in the School of Science may request to be paired with a peer mentor.
+Ay first-year student declaring a major in the School of Science may request to be paired with a peer mentor.
 More information on this program will be made available to new students during Orientation activities in July.
 For further details, please contact the program directors.
-If you would like to be considered as a peer mentor for the 2013-2014 school year, you may download an application; application instructions are inside the document.
+If you would like to be considered as a peer mentor for the 2014-2015 school year, you may download an application; application instructions will be made available in February.

 "Having a connection to a student on campus who is in your shoes can be a great motivation and comfort as well as an excellent support system, in addition to the great staff and faculty.
 After peer mentoring a student last year and helping her adjust to college life and the School of Science, I have seen that just being there and being able to listen can be such a huge help.
 Don't be afraid to ask for help, and don't be afraid to give the Peer Mentoring Program a chance.
 It will prove to be a good choice on your part."